Maxtermax/hermes-io-docs/docs/basics/mutate.md

 ### reducer

-Pure functions that receive the state and the action to be performed and return a new state, without directly modifying the current state
+Pure functions that receive the state and the action to be performed and return a new state, without directly modifying the current state.

+### Example

 ```javascript
 export default function reducer(state, action) {